A Table Full Of Joy

 Tips and Tricks

-• To make sweet potato puree preheat oven to 425°F. Wash and dry a medium sized sweet potato.
+• To make sweet potato puree, preheat the oven to 425°F. Wash and dry a medium-sized sweet potato.

-• Using a fork poke holes in it then wrap in foil.
-Bake in oven for 45-60 minutes or until fully cooked and squishy.
+• Using a fork, poke holes in it, then wrap it in foil.
+Bake in the oven for 45-60 minutes, or until fully cooked and tender.

 • Let the sweet potato cool and then peel it.
 Put it in a food processor and blend until smooth.